Engee documentation

 Conclusion

-The classifiers, in turn, with a fairly small data set, showed good accuracy and partitioned the predictor field into classes.
+The classifiers, in turn, with a fairly small data set, showed good accuracy and divided the predictor field into classes.